stellanyambura/phase-1-algorithms-palindrome/README.md

-function should return `true` if the string is a palindrome (that is, if it reads the same forwards and backwards, like `"mom"` or `"racecar"`), and return `false` if it is not a palindrome.
+function should return `true` if the string is a palindrome (that is, if it reads the same forwards and backwards, like `"mom"` or `"racecar"`), and return `false` if it is not a palindrome. mom===mom //true abc=== //false make a function that returns true if a word is a palindrome & false if not. that means if the word is the same as the word in the reverse,i should return true.

 To keep things simple, your function only needs to deal with lowercase strings that are all letters (don't worry about spaces or special characters).